Chup: Revenge of the Artist: Production

-In July 2021, R. Balki were confirmed to be directing a film based on Guru Dutt, to be produced again by Hope Production.The project is produced by Rakesh Jhunjhunwala, Jayantilal Gada and Gauri Shinde.

-Filmmaker R. Balki says cinema legend Guru Dutt was the perfect reference point for "Chup: Revenge of the Artist", his thriller which depicts the pain of an artist who suffers from "wrong criticism".
-A teaser of "Chup", unveiled over the weekend to mark Dutt's 97th birth anniversary, pays homage to the late director's film Kaagaz Ke Phool.
+In July 2021, R. Balki confirmed he would be directing a film based on Guru Dutt and his tragic film career, to be produced again by Hope Production.
+The project is produced by Rakesh Jhunjhunwala, Jayantilal Gada and Gauri Shinde.
+Filmmaker R. Balki said that Guru Dutt was the perfect reference point for Chup: Revenge of the Artist, his thriller which depicts the pain of an artist who suffers from "wrong criticism" which happened with Guru Dutt in real time.
+A teaser of Chup unveiled over the weekend to mark Dutt's 97th birth anniversary, pays homage to the late director's film Kaagaz Ke Phool.

-Soundtrack
+Music and soundtrack

+The music for the film’s songs was composed and recreated by Amit Trivedi and Sneha Khanwalkar, over the original music previously composed for a couple of songs by S. D. Burman.
+The lyrics of the songs were written by Swanand Kirkire and a couple of old songs were used whose lyrics were previously penned by Sahir Ludhianvi and Kaifi Azmi.

-The music of the film is composed by
+The background score of the movie was done by Amit Pant.

-Amit Trivedi, Sneha Khanwalkar and S. D. Burman with lyrics written by Swanand Kirkire and Sahir Ludhianvi.

 Release

 Chup: Revenge of the Artist was released on 23 September 2022.
-The satellite and streaming rights of the film were bagged by Zee TV and ZEE5.
-The movie was digitally released on November 25, 2022.
+The streaming rights of the film were acquired by ZEE5.
+The film was digitally released on 25 November 2022.